Lisha-2403/DSA-Website/README.md

 ##  Features
 - Dropdown and buttons to choose algorithms
 - Code snippets displayed in **C language**
 - Covers Searching, Sorting, and Data Structures
-- Simple design for beginners

 ---

 ## How to Use